 PSI’s Zimbabwe STAR Programme Manager, Miriam Mutseta, reflects in her blog on the approaches of and benefits from collaboration between STAR researchers and implementers on activities such as developing a curriculum for healthcare workers on HIV self-testing.

-This blog from PSI looks at the importance of the support of traditional leaders to community based initiatives such as the STAR project, and how the STAR project is currently working with traditional leaders in three districts within Malawi to increase the accessibility of HIV testing.
+In this topic, PSI looks at the importance of the support of traditional leaders to community based initiatives such as the STAR project, and how the STAR project is currently working with traditional leaders in three districts within Malawi to increase the accessibility of HIV testing.
 Find out more about they work.

 In his blog, Justin Matheson-Turner explains how community health workers, such as those involved in the recent visit of PSI Global Ambassador Debra Messing to Blantyre, Malawi, are vital to the success of the STAR project.